-There’s a better way – a life-changing LMS.
+There’s a better way – a life-changing learning management system.
 Follow these 3 steps to make sure your LMS lowers your L&D team’s stress levels, while also delivering a great ROI.

 When purchasing an LMS, flip the model so you consider business objectives first, including industry-related needs.
 After this analysis, you can begin to consider what types of learning management systems might meet those needs.

-- Do learners often need recertification or updated training courses?
+- Do learners often need recertification or updated training programs?

 - How often do they need to learn new software?